iterative/dvc.org/content/docs/start/experiments/experiment-tracking.md

 Tools like [Jupyter Notebooks](https://jupyter.org/) are useful for rapid prototyping, but it's hard to keep track of changes and reproduce experiments.
 You can start using DVC to version your experiments without leaving your Jupyter Notebook.
-There are no logins, servers, databases, or UI to spin up.
-Every
-<abbr>DVC experiment</abbr> will be versioned **without cluttering your repo**,
-unlike saving each run to a separate directory or creating a Git branch for each.
+Every <abbr>DVC experiment</abbr> will be versioned **without cluttering your repo**, unlike saving each run to a separate directory or creating a Git branch for each.

 ## Running